 Prosciutto-wrapped asparagus has long been a familiar finger food at cocktail parties and the like.
 Here we’re giving you permission to defiantly un-daintify the duo.
 Just grill the asparagus and prosciutto separately—uncoupled, thank you very much, so there’s on time wasted tidily rolling slippery strips of meat around asparagus spears—and douse them with a punchy lemon vinaigrette.
 Asparagus is now tailgate-ready.
 You’re welcome.

-Asparagus and Prosciutto with Lemon Vinaigrette Recipe
+Asparagus and Prosciutto with Lemon Vinaigrette

 - Quick Glance